nicklas0110/PasswordManager/README.md

 3. **Password Management**:
    - Users can add new entries, read existing entries, and delete all entries.
-   - Supports password generation in the format: `VVz7Q-W1iwO-6q6&O-,*5$A`, with lowercase and uppercase letters, symbols and digits.
+   - Supports password generation in the format: `VVz7Q-W1iwO-6q6&O-,*5$A`, with lowercase and uppercase letters, symbols, and digits.

 4. **Security**:
    - Passwords are encrypted using AES-256.